The Daily Dog

 10. Antifreeze

 Antifreeze is a liquid that is used to prevent car engines from freezing in cold weather.
-It is commonly made with ethylene glycol, which is a chemical that is toxic to dogs.
+It is commonly made with ethylene glycol, which is a chemical that is poisonous to dogs.

-Sometimes antifreeze can leak accidentally from your car and may be ingested by your dog.
-When ingested by dogs, antifreeze can cause a wide range of symptoms including loss of coordination, increased thirst, changes in urine color (typically dark urine), lethargy, or pale mucous membranes
+Sometimes antifreeze can leak accidentally from your car and may be licked by your dog.
+Antifreeze can cause a wide range of symptoms including loss of coordination, increased thirst, changes in urine color (typically dark urine), lethargy, or pale mucous membranes.

-In severe cases, antifreeze poisoning can lead to renal failure, seizures, coma, and if left untreated, can be fatal
+In severe cases, antifreeze poisoning can lead to renal failure, seizures, coma; if left untreated, it can be fatal.

 11. Some Human Foods